FarziBuilder/cpu_emulator/README.md

 # Specs
 This is a 8-bit CPU with 64 Kb of addressable memory, emulating 6502 microprocessor (OG used by Woz to make Apple 1).
-This just does basic LDA and JSR instructions of the CPU It can also create a subroutine, and branch out to execute other instructions.
+This just does basic LDA and JSR instructions of the CPU.
+It can also create a subroutine, and branch out to execute other instructions.

 # Some Notes